AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/upgrade-platform-sdks/index.md

 ---
-title: Upgrade to the Experience Platform SDKs
+title: Upgrade to the Experience Platform Mobile SDKs
-description: A guide that outlines how to upgrade to the Adobe Experience Platform SDKs.
+description: A guide that outlines how to upgrade to the Adobe Experience Platform Mobile SDKs.
+keywords:
+- Guide
+- Migration
 ---

 # Upgrade to the Experience Platform SDKs